1i9/1337/KINDLE.md

 1)A computer/laptop with Windows/MacOS

 2)Kindle 1.17 for Mac or Kindle 1.17 for Windows.
-Download your version [here](https://mega.nz/#F!I3glDIJQ!MAhFKZFtyyTLeGKbCDK7cg)
+Download your version [here](https://mega.nz/#F!I3glDIJQ!MAhFKZFtyyTLeGKbCDK7cg).
+If you already have a kindle app, delete it and download the 1.17 version specificially.

 3)An amazon account.